Bischoff/wozmania/docs/usage.md

 ```

 If the ROM file already contains ROM code for the floppy disk controller,
-it will ignored, and the firmware will be provided by WozMania.
+it will be ignored, and the firmware will be provided by WozMania.

 You may completly disable the floppy disk controller by specifying:
 ```